b2evolution/business_skin/README.md

 ### Need Assistance?
 Get In Touch!

-If you ever get stuck with setting up Business with your B2evolution installation, you can get in touch with our friendly and dedicated support via our [Support Forum](http://forums.b2evolution.net/) or you can contact this email hello@ariflaw.com.
+If you ever get stuck with setting up Business with your B2evolution installation, you can get in touch with our friendly and dedicated support via our [Support Forum](http://forums.b2evolution.net/).

 ===